KiaraGrouwstra/terranix/doc/man-terranix_description.refsection.md

 # DESCRIPTION

-Terranix is a NixOS way to generate terraform json.
+Packerix is a NixOS way to generate terraform json.
 You can create modules like you would in NixOS.

 path